MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/view-user-accounts-security-roles.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Office 365 User record](media/users-13.png)

-## Set up geocoding for a field technician
+## Set up geocoding for a field technician user
 To set up geocoding to enable location awareness for scheduling and routing, define where each resource starts and/or ends the day.

 1. Navigate to **Settings** > **Users**, and then select the field technician's record.